aplteam/Tester2/README.md

 1. It deletes the function `Test_001`
 1. It tells acre about the deletion of `Test_001`

 Note that with version 2.2 `RenameTestFnsTo` has learned to deal with groups as well.
-This:
+For example:

 ```
 'Foo' T.RenameTestFnsTo  'Misc'
 ```

-Assuming that there is a group "Foo" then all members of that group would be renamed so that they become members of the group "Misc".
+Assuming that there is a group "Foo", then all members of that group would be renamed, so that they become members of the group "Misc".

 If there is already a group "Misc" then numbering would start with the highest previous number plus 1.